hexpm/hexpm/priv/preview/files/decimal/0.1.0/README.md

 # Decimal

 Arbitrary precision decimal arithmetic for Elixir.
+Use `<-- comment -->` more text.

 ## Features